josueveliz-assure/account_service_god/README.md

 # ACCOUNT SERVICE API
-This project is a API for managing accounts
+This project is an API for managing accounts

 ## Prerequisites
 Before running the application you need the following prerequisites: